nang-dev/hover-paywalls-browser-extension/README.md

 ![Hover](slideshow/hover_logo.png)

-### An open-sourced extension that automatically blocks all ads and bypasses paywalls.
+### An open-sourced extension that that bypasses paywalls and blocks ads.
+Made so you can access important information with ease and without distractions.

 # Features